diantonioandrea/pacs-project/README.md

 ./executables/square.cpp 3
 ```

-Categories _2, 3, and 4_ require the user to specify the polynomial degree and a starting mesh identified by its elements.
+Categories from _2, ..., 5_ require the user to specify the polynomial degree and a starting mesh identified by its elements.
 An example command is:

 ```bash
 ./executables/square_h.cpp 3 250